Cybersecurity Services in Caledon for Local Businesses

 Why This Matters for Caledon Businesses

-IBM’s 2024 Cost of a Data Breach Report found the average breach in Canada costs $6.32 million CAD.
-The third-highest globally.
+IBM’s 2024 Cost of a Data Breach Report put the average breach in Canada at $6.32 million CAD, with Canada ranking sixth-highest among countries and regions studied.

-Most breaches exploit known vulnerabilities, unpatched systems, or stolen credentials.
-A CISSP-led cybersecurity program addresses these attack vectors before they’re exploited, through continuous monitoring, endpoint detection, and access control enforcement.
+Most breaches exploit known vulnerabilities, unpatched systems, or stolen credentials, and for Caledon’s logistics and trades employers, the costliest version is a hijacked email that reroutes a real payment.
+A CISSP-led cybersecurity program addresses these attack vectors before they’re exploited, through continuous monitoring, endpoint detection, DMARC enforcement, and access-control discipline.

 Fusion’s cybersecurity clients in the Greater Toronto Area operate under CIS Controls v8.1 baselines, with 24/7 MDR coverage that detects and contains threats before they escalate to breach status.

-Source: IBM Security, “Cost of a Data Breach Report,” 2024
+Source: IBM Security, “Cost of a Data Breach Report,” 2024.

 Three Caledon cybersecurity scenarios